maestro73/PriceActionChannel-Bitmex-Trading-Bot/README.md

 ## EMA.py
 This file allows you to create MA and EMA with a specified length and returns them included in the array that you gave as input :

-Exemple : result=ma(result,5) creates MA5 value for every candle in the result array You can access by using result[i]["MA5"]
+Exemple : result=ma(result,5) creates MA5 value for every candle in the result array.

+You can access by using result[i]["MA5"]
-~ Using ema(result,5) directly creates both EMA5 and MA5 in the array result ~
+Using ema(result,5) directly creates both EMA5 and MA5 in the array result

 ## Fractal.py
 This file identifies Higher Highs, Higher Lows,Lower Highs, Lower Lows on every timeframe.